Quick links

 As the work of Plaster Creek Stewards unfolded, we developed three focus areas: research, education, and on-the-ground restoration.
 Focusing our mission on these three areas clarified our decision-making (when to say “yes” and “no” to opportunities and projects) and resulted in successful grant applications.

 The third focus of Plaster Creek Stewards is on-the-ground restoration.
 We use greenhouses owned by the college to grow tens of thousands of Michigan native plants from seed, all of which is collected from natural areas around Grand Rapids.
 These plants are the backbone of our restoration work.
 We use the plants in green infrastructure projects like rain gardens (shaped like a basin to hold and filter stormwater with deeply rooted native plants) and native habitat landscapes.
-With their long root systems, these native plants soak up and filter stormwater, while providing habitat and biodiversity.
+With their long root systems, these native plants soak up and filter stormwater, while providing habitats and biodiversity.
 As more residents recognize the benefits of green infrastructure, demand grows for us to install rain gardens and other types of native plantings on their personal property.
 Creating a mosaic of green infrastructure and native habitat plantings is a beautiful way to restore water quality in our urban waterways.

 Recognizing success